scharfie/format_fallback/README.md

+## Compatibility

+NOTE: this is a backported version for Rails 2.3.x

 ## The Problem

 Let's say you're going to start building a mobile version of your site.
 You use something like